"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Vaishnavi KS and Rajeeva A. A comparative study of Maitland’s mobilization along with ultrasound versus proprioceptive exercises along with ultrasound in stage ii and iii osteoarthritis of knee joint.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 211-215.
+Vaishnavi KS, Rajeeva A. A comparative study of Maitland’s mobilization along with ultrasound versus proprioceptive exercises along with ultrasound in stage ii and iii osteoarthritis of knee joint.
+Int J Phys Educ Sports Health 2017;4(6):211-215.